tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

 32. Repeat steps 29 - 31, replacing the file name in step 29 with each of the following:

-    * `3.northwind.oracle.packages.sql`
+    - `3.northwind.oracle.packages.sql`

-    * `4.northwind.oracle.sps.sql`
+    - `4.northwind.oracle.sps.sql`

-        * During the Execute script step for this file, you will need to execute each CREATE OR REPLACE statement independently.
+        - During the Execute script step for this file, you will need to execute each CREATE OR REPLACE statement independently.

-        * Using your mouse, select the first statement, starting with CREATE and going to END;
+        - Using your mouse, select the first statement, starting with CREATE and going to END;

         ![The first statement between CREATE and END is highlighted.](./media/visual-studio-fusion-query-selection.png "Select the first statement")

-        * Next, select Execute Selection in the Visual Studio toolbar.
+        - Next, select Execute Selection in the Visual Studio toolbar.

         ![Execute Selection is highlighted on the Visual Studio toolbar.](./media/visual-studio-fusion-query-execute-selection.png "Select Execute Selection")

-        * Repeat this for each of the remaining CREATE OR REPLACE...
+        - Repeat this for each of the remaining CREATE OR REPLACE...
 END; blocks in the script file (there are 7 more to execute, for 8 total)

-    * `5.northwind.oracle.seed.sql`
+    - `5.northwind.oracle.seed.sql`

-        * This query can take several minutes to run, so make sure you wait until you see **Execute succeeded** in the output window before executing the next file, like the following.
+        - This query can take several minutes to run, so make sure you wait until you see **Execute succeeded*- in the output window before executing the next file, like the following.

         ![This is a screenshot of the Execute succeeded message in the output window.](./media/visual-studio-fusion-query-completed.png "Execute succeeded message")

-    * `6.northwind.oracle.constraints.sql`
+    - `6.northwind.oracle.constraints.sql`

 ### Task 6: Configure the Starter Application to use Oracle